jonpetersen/shch/site/content/tours/_index.md

       price: '30'
 blurb2:
     heading: Custom Tours / Corporate Events
     text: "If you are a group of at least 4 we can tailor the tour to your wishes in terms of timings and where we visit.
-For example we can take in a local winery or brewery tour, tour historic Petworth or visit a gallery/pottery."
+For example we can take in a local winery or brewery tour, tour historic Petworth or visit a gallery/pottery.
+We can also put together a bike activity for your corporate event."
 ---